timofey256/playground/csharp_notes/notes.md

 How are they stored in memory:
 	`readonly` will occupy space for every instance of an object.
 	`readonly static` will be stored in one specific place in memory, shared among all object instances..
-	`static` won't occupy any space and will be replaced with actual values during compilation.
+	`const` won't occupy any space and will be replaced with actual values during compilation.

 During compile-time, the compiler performs **constant-folding**, making computations on constants wherever possible.
 For example, `int variable = 2 * 2 * 2` will be folded to `int variable = 8`.